 I get a LOT of questions about skin care.
 Some of my clients are working to heal eczema, acne, or psoriasis, and holistic skin care is a big part of their protocol.
 Others just want to know how to have the healthiest skin using natural ingredients.
 We know that the health of the skin mirrors the health of the gut, so healing begins from the inside out, starting with diet, probiotic therapy, and gut healing.

 But what you use (or don’t use!) on your skin makes a world of difference.
 I’ve put a lot of weird things on my skin and hair over the years.
 Some have worked, and others were a flop, but I’ve ditched the expensive chemical-filled serums, potions, and creams that contain endocrine-disrupting ingredients like phthalates.
-Instead I use different oils and ingredients from my kitchen on my face and hair, and I make my own skin cream.
+Instead I use different oils and ingredients from my kitchen on my face and hair, and I make my own skin cream (much easier than you might think).

 I’ve written before about my natural skin care routine, and now I want to share some beauty secrets with you.